David M. Sabet

 Operating 5 to 6 days a week!
 Mon-Sat

 24 Hour Emergency:

-We, at New Era Remodeling & Repairs, LLC are a licensed General Contractor in the State of Washington, Registration #: NEWERER819BM.
-We are a reputable termite & pest control service provider for residential locations.
+We, at New Era Remodeling & Repairs, LLC are a licensed General Contractor in the State of Washington, Registration #: NEWERER818OP.
+We are well experienced in inspecting, detecting, and repairing areas damaged by termite, carpenter ants, mice, squirrels, and other pests at residential locations.
 We are located in Olympia, Washington and also serve the nearby cities.
-Here is the list of pest control services that we can offer you:
+Here is the list of pest damaged related services that we can offer you:

 Ant control / fire ant control,